 Conquer Your Fear of Heights at Coit Tower

-Most people assume that this stubby white tower atop Telegraph Hill is supposed to look like a fire-hose nozzle.
-And considering that a fire truck–chasing, cross-dressing 19th-century socialite donated the funds to build it, maybe it is.
-The tower itself is of vague interest—it does house the history of San Francisco in murals—but the parking lot at its base and tiny park out back have fantastic views of the city and the bay.
-The tower sits at the top of Telegraph Hill’s Filbert Steps, a steep stairway through glorious gardens with vistas of transcendent beauty, an only-in-San Francisco spot locals cherish.
+Most people assume that the stubby white tower atop Telegraph Hill is supposed to look like a fire-hose nozzle.
+It was funded by volunteer firefighter, cigar-smoker, and trouser-wearing socialite “Firebelle Lil” Coit, so maybe the lore is true.
+While the tower itself houses the history of San Francisco in murals, visitors come for the parking lot.
+That sounds improbable until you arrive at the top of Telegraph Hill and see the parking lot’s fantastic views of the city and the bay.
+If you are physically up for it, take the Filbert Steps, a steep stairway through glorious gardens with vistas of transcendent beauty.

 Peer Out at Old Ships at Hyde Street Pier

-Cotton candy and souvenirs are all well and good, but if you want to get to the heart of Fisherman’s Wharf—boats—there’s no better place to do it than at this pier, one of the area’s best bargains.
+The ever-busy Fisherman’s Wharf will give you sticky cotton candy, trinkets, and a chance to meet the city’s “Sea Lebrities” (the sea lions of Pier 39.
+If you want to get to the heart of Fisherman’s Wharf, there’s no better place to do it than at this pier, where you dip into maritime history.
 Depending on the time of day, you might see boat builders at work or children pretending to man an early-1900s ship.
-Don’t pass up the centerpiece collection of historic vessels, part of the San Francisco Maritime National Historic Park, almost all of which can be boarded.
-The Balclutha, an 1886 full-rigged three-masted sailing vessel that’s more than 250 feet long, sailed around Cape Horn 17 times.
-Kids especially love the Eureka, a side-wheel passenger and car ferry, for her onboard collection of vintage cars.
-The Hercules is a steam-powered tugboat, and the C.A.
-Thayer is a beautifully restored three-masted schooner.
+The treasure here is the centerpiece collection of historic vessels, part of the San Francisco Maritime National Historic Park, almost all of which can be boarded.
+From the Balclutha (an 1886 full-rigged three-masted sailing vessel more than 250 feet long) to the Hercules (a classic steam-powered tug boat), a visit will have you singing sea shanties in no time.

 Cruise Over the Golden Gate Bridge

-San Francisco’s signature International Orange entryway is the city’s majestic background, and about 10 million people a year head to the bridge for an up-close look.
-Walking the 1.7 miles to Marin County—inches from roaring traffic, steel shaking beneath your feet, and only a railing between you and the water 200 feet below—is much more than a superlative photo op (though it’s that, too).
-Crossing the Golden Gate Bridge under your own power is exhilarating—a little scary, and definitely chilly.
-From the bridge’s eastern-side walkway, the only side pedestrians are allowed on, you can take in the San Francisco skyline and the bay islands; look west for the wild hills of the Marin Headlands, the curving coast south to Lands End, and the Pacific Ocean.
+San Francisco’s signature International Orange entryway is the city’s majestic background, and about 6000 bicycles cross each day.
+You can drive, but for a magical experience, walk or bike the 1.7 miles to Marin County—inches from roaring traffic, steel shaking beneath your feet, and only a railing between you and the water 200 feet below.
+It’s much more than a superlative photo op (though it’s that, too).
+Crossing the Golden Gate Bridge under your own power is exhilarating—a little scary and chilly.
+From the bridge’s eastern-side walkway, the only side pedestrians are allowed on; you can take in the San Francisco skyline and the bay islands.
+Look west for the wild hills of the Marin Headlands, the curving coast south to Lands’ End, and the Pacific Ocean.

 Pamper Yourself at Kabuki Springs & Spa

 This serene spa is one Japantown destination that draws locals from all over town, from hipster to grandma, Japanese-American or not.
 Balinese urns decorate the communal bath area of this house of tranquility.
-The communal baths ($25) contain hot and cold tubs, a large Japanese-style bath, a sauna, a steam room, and showers.
+The communal baths ($45, reservations required) contain hot and cold pools, a cedarwood dry sauna, a steam room with herbal infusions, showers, and a collection of sea salts and cucumber slices.
 Bang the gong for quiet if your fellow bathers are speaking too loudly.
-The clothing-optional baths are open for men only on Monday, Thursday, and Saturday; women bathe on Wednesday, Friday, and Sunday.
-Bathing suits are required on Tuesday, when the baths are coed.
+The clothing-optional baths are open for men only on Thursday and Saturday; women bathe on Wednesday, Friday, and Sunday.
+Cis and trans visitors alike are explicitly welcome.
+Bathing suits are required on Tuesday when the baths are all-gender.

 Feel the Wind in Twin Peaks